401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 ## API
 - hash() : method takes a key as string (arg) and return a hashed key
 - addPair() : method to hash the key then add it to array as a node in linked list
-- get() :
+- get() : get an item from array of the hashtable
 - contains() :

 ## White-Board